Elroy's History of Ireland of 17th and 18th centuries

 [PRONI.
 Murray of Broughton Papers, introduction, d2860-2pdf]

 America or stories of America brought thousands of immigrants from both Northern and Southern Ireland.
 By the mid-1700's a thousand wagons of Irish a year were making their way from Pennsylvania down into North Carolina.
 One letter from John Dunlap, who was responsible for the printing of the Declaration of Independence, wrote on 12 May of 1785 to his brother-in-law in Ireland, "People with a family advanced in life find great difficulties in emigration, but the young men of Ireland who wish to be free and happy should leave it and come here as quick as possible.
 There is no place in the world where a man meets so rich a reward for good conduct and industry as in America."
 [PRONI, emigration series:1] Many of the families in my background were part of this group which is largely known as the Scotch-Irish.
 They were forced out of Scotland and then forced out of North Ireland through economic and religious inequities.
-Because the records of Ireland have been decimated by the English event of burning the census records in 1922, it is very difficult, if not impossible to track the families back to the 1600's.
+Because the records of Ireland have been decimated by the burning the census records in 1922 during the Civil War, it is very difficult, if not impossible to track the families back to the 1600's.
+Some parish records and probate records are available but like in the colonies a person had to have property to leave a will.
+Researchers have been working to rebuild the lost information.
 Although I have a number of relatives that have Scottish names I can't prove when or where they originated.
 We know they continued a religious tradition that would have been outlawed in Ireland and England.
 Several were so dedicated to their religious beliefs that they came to the colonies to preach the gospel to their new congregations, often they were made up of other new Irish immigrants.
 This includes, among others, Reverends John and John(jr) Renwick, David Bothwell and Meridith Moon.
 We have been able to identified by DNA that the Graydon family in South Carolina is associated with the Graydons of Canada and have origins in Fermanagh Co., N. Ireland.[Graydon DNA project] The records of Freeholders there give us a pretty good idea about this family.
 Other families that did not hold land and may have worked as serfs have no records to trace.
 The Spann family seems to be the only one that came from southern Ireland.
-The fact that several Span/Spann were educated in Trinity College in Dublin indicates to me that Rev. Benjamin Spann and his sons were part of the English colonization of Southern Ireland.
+The fact that several Span/Spann originating in England were educated in Trinity College in Dublin indicates to me that Rev. Benjamin Spann and his sons were part of the English colonization of Southern Ireland.
+DNA has proved a connection to the Span/Spann family of Ireland and South Carolina.
 See the following families for their lives.

 Family Members -